 JPMSI, acting as agent for JPMorgan Chase & Co., will receive a commission that will depend on market conditions on the pricing date.
-In no event will that commission, which includes structuring and development fees, exceed \$20.00 per \$1,000 principal amount note.
+In no event will that commission exceed \$10.00 per \$1,000 principal amount note.
 See "Plan of Distribution" beginning on page PS-33 of the accompanying product supplement no. 164-A-I.

 For a different portion of the notes to be sold in this offering, an affiliated bank will receive a fee and another affiliate of ours will receive a structuring and development fee.
-In no event will the total amount of these fees exceed \$20.00 per \$1,000 principal amount note.
+In no event will the total amount of these fees exceed \$10.00 per \$1,000 principal amount note.